Mr. Lincoln's Way

-Mr. Lincoln’s Way is a children’s book written by Patricia Polacco published in 2001.
+Mr. Lincoln’s Way is a 2001 children’s book by Patricia Polacco.
 It was published by Philomel Books in New York, NY.
 This book deals with the issue of racism and can be used as a tool to introduce diversity and tolerance in a classroom setting.
 It tells the story of a principal of an elementary school, Mr. Lincoln, helping the school bully overcome his feelings of hatred.
 Polacco did all of the watercolor illustrations.